lionel68/STAN-BES-2017/introduction/intro_structure.md

 ### Part 1: What is Bayesian data analysis (~10min)

-Quotes from Hobbs and Hilborn: "There is a danger that questions are chosen for investigation by ecologists to fit widely sanctioned statistical methods rather than statistical methods being chosen to meet the needs of ecological questions"
+Quote from Hobbs and Hilborn: "There is a danger that questions are chosen for investigation by ecologists to fit widely sanctioned statistical methods rather than statistical methods being chosen to meet the needs of ecological questions"

+On inference:
-What is inference?
+* What is inference?
 How do we gather knowledge?
+About inference in science: we see the data and we would like to know something about the process that generated them.
-What is statistical inference?
+* What is statistical inference?
 What information do we need from a model?

--> About inference in science: we see the data and we would like to know something about the process that generated them.
--> Posterior, likelihood and priors
+* Why do we do stats in general, about inference, big world-small world dichotomy from StatRethinking

 -> A walkthrough example of a simple ABC computation following RB -> Inference using Bayesian data analysis, called inverse modelling until Fischer came in in the XXth century -> the issue of sampling the posterior
--> Example of BDA in ecology
 Using and interpreting the posterior in Bayesian inference Some definition of classical stats, likelihood, MLE, p-values ...